Carnarvon National Park

 uphill walk.

 Aboriginal rock painting.
-Poster by AllPosters, all rights
+Poster by AllPosters.

 Cathedral Cave - Aboriginal Rock Painting

-About 3.5km later on the main track you come to
+About 3.5km later on the main track you come to Cathedral

 Cave – an eroded overhang of sandstone cliff with a

-panorama of some great aboriginal art examples across its walls – the
+art examples across its walls – the

-Aboriginal people for thousands of
+cave sheltered Aboriginal people for thousands of

 years.
-One hundred metres away is the spectacular
+One hundred metres away is the spectacular Boowinda

-Gorge, and a few hundred metres north is the
+Gorge, and a few hundred metres north is the Big

 the end of the main track.
-You can camp here but you need a permit from
+Places

 Aboriginal rock art.
-Poster by AllPosters, all rights
+Poster by AllPosters.

-map of Carnarvon National Park -
+Here's a map of Carnarvon National Park -

 you can double-click anywhere on the map to zoom it in and see the